-Geisinger Gold Heritage (HMO) will offer a Part B premium reduction benefit to eligible members.
+Geisinger Gold Heritage (HMO) will offer a Part B premium reduction benefit to eligible members within the plan service area.
+Please see Section 2.2 in this chapter.
 If you pay a Medicare Part B premium, Geisinger Gold Heritage (HMO) may pay part of that premium for you.
 We call this a Part B premium reduction program or a Part B premium reduction benefit.
-It's like getting a raise on your Social Security check.
+It's like getting a raise on your Social

+Security check.
 The reduction is managed through the Social Security Administration (SSA) and depending on how you pay the Part B premium, the reduction will show as an increase in your Social Security check or a credit on your Part B Medicare premium statement.